From Biomass to Biochar to a Bioeconomy - How a BC Company is Scaling up to the Meet the Challenge

 While biochar can be made from multiple feedstock sources, its location in northern BC gives BC Biocarbon access to wood waste and forest biomass.
 British Columbia, with its expertise in sustainable forestry and its rich forest resources, is the right place to be for a company like BC Biocarbon.

 It is also in the right economic region.
 BC Biocarbon is part of a regional cluster of cleantech innovation in Northern BC - from Prince Rupert to Prince George to the Alberta border.
-They join companies like Pacific Bioenergy, and Pinnacle Renewable Energy in leading the way toward a cleantech-enabled bioeconomy in Northern BC.
+They join companies like Pacific Bioenergy and Pinnacle Renewable Energy in leading the way toward a cleantech-enabled bioeconomy in Northern BC.

 The technology is right too.
 Not only is it meeting international standards for carbon removal marketplaces, their proprietary, made-in-Canada pyrolysis and gasification processes can provide low-carbon solutions in a multitude of industries, including transportation, building and construction, biochemicals, metals, and food processing.